QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 ![detailed CI pipeline of the integration tests](integration_jobs_pipeline.svg)

-All of the following stages are executed in the CI pipeline of the sub-package, where the code is modified.
-This means also, that GitLab CI automatically checks out the repository with the changes of the pull request and provides it in the CI job.
+All of the following stages are executed in the CI pipeline of the package, where the code is modified.
 We name the package `orig` for easier understanding of the documentation.

-- **Stage: Integration Tests**: Execute the unit tests of `orig` via `Pkg.test()`.
-- **Stage: Generate integration Tests**: Download the `integTestGen.jl` script from the `QED.jl` package via `git clone`.
-The script is executed with the name of the subpackage `orig`.
-The script traverses the dependency tree of the `QED.jl` and it is searching for sub-packages which has a dependency of package `orig`.
-For each package with the dependency of package `orig`, the generator generates a job yaml.
-By default, it uses the upstream repository and development branch of the package tested in the integration test.
-The repository and commit can be changed via the environment parameter in the git commit message.
-The `integTestGen.jl` uses the `Package.toml` of the `QED.jl` package because all sub-packages are direct and indirect dependencies of it.
-- **Stage: Run Integration Tests**: This stage uses the generated job yaml to create and run new test jobs.
-It uses the [GitLab CI child pipeline](https://about.gitlab.com/blog/2020/04/24/parent-child-pipelines/#dynamically-generating-pipelines) mechanism.
-- **Stage: Integration Tests of Sub package N**: Each job clones the repository of the subpackage.
-After the clone, it uses the Julia function `Pkg.develop(path="$CI_package_DIR")` to replace the dependency to the package `orig` with the modified version of the Pull Request and execute the tests of the subpackage via `Pkg.test()`.
+A package who uses `orig` is called `user`.
+In practice, this means the `Project.toml` of the project `user` contains the dependency to `orig`.
+A list of `user` is called `users`.

+## Stage: Unit Tests

+This stage executes the unit tests of `orig` via `Pkg.test()`.
+The integration tests are only executed, when the unit tests are passed.
+If the unit tests would not pass, it would test other (sub-) packages with the broken package `orig` and therefore we cannot expect, that the integration tests pass.

+## Stage: Generate integration Tests

+The integration tests checks, if all (sub-) packages which use the package `orig` as dependency still work with the code modification of the current pull request.

+Before we talk about the details, here is a small overview on what the `integTestGen.jl` script is doing.
+First the CI needs to determine, which (sub-) packages has `orig` as dependency.
+Therefore the CI downloads the `integTestGen.jl` script from the `QED.jl` project via `git clone`.
+The `integTestGen.jl` script finds out, which (sub-) package use `orig` and generates for each (sub-) package a new CI test job.
+So the output of the `integTestGen.jl` is a GitLab CI yaml file, which can be executed via [GitLab CI child pipeline](https://about.gitlab.com/blog/2020/04/24/parent-child-pipelines/#dynamically-generating-pipelines).

+The `integTestGen.jl` script traverses the dependency tree of `QED.jl` package.
+Because each QED sub-package is a dependency of the `QED.jl` package, the `QED.jl` dependency tree contains implicitly all dependency trees of the sub-packages.
+So the script is traversing the tree and creating a list of sub-packages who depends on `orig`.
+This list is called `users`.

+For each `user` from the list of `users` we need to define a separate CI job.
+First, the job checkouts the `dev` branch of the git repository of `user`.
+Then it sets the modified version of `orig` as dependency (`Pkg.develop(path="$CI_package_DIR")`).
+Finally, it executes the unit tests of `user`.
+The unit tests of `user` are tested with the code changes of the current pull request.

+If the `dev` branch of `user` does not work, it is also possible to define a custom git commit to a working commit via the git commit message of the pull request of `orig`.
+For more details see [Integration Tests for CI Users](#Integration-Tests-for-CI-Users).

 !!! note

-    If a sub package triggers an integration test, the main package `QED.jl` is passive.
+    If a sub-package triggers an integration test, the main package `QED.jl` is passive.
 It does not get any notification or trigger any script.
 The repository is simply cloned.

+!!! note

     The commit message is defined in the environment variable `CI_COMMIT_MESSAGE` by GitLab CI.
     If the variable is not defined, the script ignores the commit message.
-If you want to disable reading the commit message you can set the name of the commit message variable to a undefined variable via first argument of the `integTestGen.jl` script.
-We use this, when we execute the CI on the `main` or `dev` branch.
-On this branches, it should be not possible to use custom URLs for unit or integration tests.
-Therefore we disable it, which also allows to use `CI_INTG_PKG_URL_` variables as regular part of the merge commit message.
+If you want to disable reading the commit message, you can set the name of the commit message variable to an undefined variable via the first argument of the `integTestGen.jl` script.
+We use this when executing the CI on the `main` or `dev` branch.
+On these branches, it should not be possible to use custom URLs for unit or integration tests.
+Therefore we disable it, which also allows the use of `CI_INTG_PKG_URL_` variables as regular part of the merge commit message.

+## Stage: Run Integration Tests

+This stage uses the generated job yaml to create and run new test jobs.
+It uses the [GitLab CI child pipeline](https://about.gitlab.com/blog/2020/04/24/parent-child-pipelines/#dynamically-generating-pipelines) mechanism.

+## Stage: Integration Tests of Sub-Packages N

+Each job clones the repository of the sub-package.
+After the clone, it uses the Julia function `Pkg.develop(path="$CI_package_DIR")` to replace the dependency to the package `orig` with the modified version of the pull request and execute the tests of the sub-package via `Pkg.test()`.

+The integration tests of each sub-package are executed in parallel.
+So, if the integration tests of a package fails, the integration tests of the other packages are still executed and can pass.

-## running locally
+## Running Locally

 The `integTestGen.jl` script has a special behavior.
-It creates is own `Project.toml` in a temporary folder and switches it's project environment to it.
-Therefor you need to start the script with the project path `--project=ci/integTestGen`.
-You need also to set two environment variables:
+It creates its own `Project.toml` in a temporary folder and switches its project environment to it.
+Therefore, you need to start the script with the project path `--project=ci/integTestGen`.
+You also need to set two environment variables:

-- **CI_DEPENDENCY_NAME:** Name of the package, where to run the integration tests.
+- **CI_DEPENDENCY_NAME:** Name of the `orig`.
 For example `QEDbase`.
-- **CI_PROJECT_DIR:** Path to the project root directory, where to run the integration tests.
-This path is used in the generated integration test, to use the modified code of the pull request.
+- **CI_PROJECT_DIR:** Path to the project root directory of `orig`.
+This path is used in the generated integration test, to set the dependency the modified code of `orig`.

-Following example assumes, that the `QED.jl` project is located at `$HOME/projects/QED.jl` and the project to test is `QEDbase.jl` and located at `$HOME/projects/QEDbase.jl`.
+The following example assumes that the `QED.jl` project is located at `$HOME/projects/QED.jl` and the project to test is `QEDbase.jl` and is located at `$HOME/projects/QEDbase.jl`.

 ```bash
 CI_DEPENDENCY_NAME=QEDbase CI_PROJECT_DIR="$HOME/projects/QEDbase.jl" julia --project=$HOME/projects/QED.jl/ci/integTestGen $HOME/projects/QED.jl/ci/integTestGen/src/integTestGen.jl